hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/kazarinov/scenarios/scenario_pricelist.md

 5. **File Handling Mock:**  The test for `save_product_data` now uses `patch('builtins.open', create=True)` to mock the file writing process.
 This is a more robust approach as it avoids creating actual files for each test.
 It now verifies that the `open` function is being called with the expected path and mode, rather than relying on a file being created.

-6. **Comprehensive Testing (Example):** The example test for `convert_product_fields` demonstrates how to use the mock data to test a method.
+6. **Comprehensive Testing (Example):** The example test for `convert_product_fields` demonStartes how to use the mock data to test a method.
 Critically, it asserts the correct type and the existence of expected keys in the returned dictionary.

 **How to run these tests:**